hablapps/gist/README.md

 rescue!
 * [GADTs](src/test/scala/GADTs.scala).
 How do we represent embedded DSLs using generalized algebraic data types, and how do we implement both compositional and non-compositional interpreters.
+* [Bypassing Free](src/test/scala/objectalgebras-vs-free).
+Check out how we can exploit object algebras to obtain the very same benefits of free monads, in many circumstances.

 Executing gists
 ===============